Amritsar: Founding of Amritsar city

-According to the historical Sikh records, the site was chosen by Guru Amar Das and called Guru Da Chakk, after he had asked Ram Das to find land to start a new town with a man-made pool as its central point.
-After his coronation in 1574, and the hostile opposition he faced from the sons of Guru Amar Das, Guru Ram Das ji founded the town named after him as "Ramdaspur".
-He started by completing the pool, and building his new official Guru centre and home next to it.
+According to historical Sikh records, the site was chosen by Guru Amar Das and called Guru Da Chakk.
+The latter guru had asked Ram Das to find land to start a new town, and to create a man-made pool as its central point.
+After the coronation Guru Ram Das in 1574, who faced hostile opposition from the sons of Guru Amar Das, he founded the town; it was named after him as "Ramdaspur".
+He first completed the pool, and built his new official Guru centre and home next to it.
 He invited merchants and artisans from other parts of India to settle into the new town with him.
-The town expanded during the time of Guru Arjan Dev ji financed by donations and constructed by voluntary work.
-The town grew to become the city of Amritsar, and the pool area grew into a temple complex after his son built the gurdwara Harmandir Sahib, and installed the scripture of Sikhism inside the new temple in 1604.
+The town expanded during the time of Guru Arjan Dev, financed by donations and constructed by volunteers.
+The town grew to become the city of Amritsar.
+After the son of Guru Amar Das built the gurdwara Harmandir Sahib, the pool area developed further as a temple complex.
+In 1604 Amar Das's son installed the scripture of Sikhism inside the new temple.

-The construction activity between 1574 and 1604 is described in Mahima Prakash Vartak, a semi-historical Sikh hagiography text likely composed in 1741, and the earliest known document dealing with the lives of all the ten Gurus.
+The period and achievements of construction between 1574 and 1604 are described in Mahima Prakash Vartak, a semi-historical Sikh hagiographic text likely composed in 1741.
+It is the earliest known document dealing with the lives of all the ten Gurus.